Hornbill-Docs/hdoc-guide/hdoc-guide/hdocbook/document-redirects.md

 - `code`: The HTTP response code, which can be 301, 308, or 410.
 For 301/308, you are required to provide a valid `location` link.
 This property is optional; if you do not provide a code, the server will send a 410 response code if there is a URL match but no `location` property provided.
 If the location property is provided, then a 308 response code will be sent.
     - HTTP response code 301: Moved permanently - The requested page has moved to a new URL
     - HTTP response code 308: Permanent redirect - 	The requested page has moved permanently to a new URL
     - HTTP response code 410: Gone - The requested page is no longer available
+- `skip_location_validation`: A boolean value (true/false).
+If supplied with a value of `true`, and a loction has been provided, then the URL will not be validated by `hdoc validate` or `hdoc build`.
+Particularly useful when moving content between internal books where we can't reliably  validate the location

 Here is an example of the project file: